FYSETC/FYSETC-SPIDER/README.md

 Do as the red number shows in the screen shot.

-1. Click the button to flesh the DFU port.
+1. Click the button to find the DFU port.
 2. Connect the DFU
 3. Choose the "firmware.bin" file.
 4. fill in the 'Start address' with 0x8010000